CGATOxford/cgat/doc/recipes/metagenome_contigs_kmers.rst

 metgenome assembly - metagenome_contigs.fasta.
 A simple command line statement will compute the tetranucleotide frequency for the set of contigs::

-    cat metagenome_contigs.fa | fasta2kmercontent --kmer-size 4 --proportion > metagenome_tetranucleotide_freq.tsv
+    cat metagenome_contigs.fa | fasta2kmercontent --kmer-size 4 --output-proportion > metagenome_tetranucleotide_freq.tsv

-Notice that we specify the ``--proportion`` option in this example.
+Notice that we specify the ``--output-proportion`` option in this example.
 This is because contigs will be of different length and thus incomparable without this option.

 The output will be a tab-delimited text file with contigs as columns and tetramers as rows.